galal-hussein/deniseschannon.github.io/rancher/faqs/troubleshooting/index.md

 You should get a json response.
 If authentication is turned on, the response code should be 401.
 If authentication is not turned on, the response code should be 200.

 > **Note:** Both normal HTTP connections and websocket connections (ws://) are used.
 If this URL points to a proxy or load balancer, make sure it is configured to handle websocket connections.

+### What do I do if the IP of my host has changed (due to reboot)?

+If your host has a new IP after a reboot, the IP of your host in Rancher will no longer match.
+Your containers will no longer have access to the managed network.
+To get the host and all containers back into the managed network, just re-run the command to [add in a custom host]({{site.baseurl}}/rancher/rancher-ui/infrastructure/hosts/custom/).
+Do not stop or remove the existing agent on the host!

 ## Cross Host Communication